CLNEulalia/Heroku-Atlas-Deployment/README.md

     > NOTE: Your database name will be included in the URI you copied from your
     > Atlas database.
 You will need to manually add the `USERNAME` and
-    > `PASSWORD` that you created in Step 10.
+    > `PASSWORD` that you created in Step 10. **DONT FORGET TO PUT QUOTES AROUND THE URL PART**

     > NOTE: Assigning environmental variables using `heroku config:set` is very
     > similar to using `export`, the difference being accessibility.
 Variables
     > assigned using the heroku command are only accessible from the production
     > app deployed on heroku.

-17. Go back to the Atlas configuration screen, and click on the `Security` tab, then on the `IP Whitelist` tab.
-Click the `+Add IP Address` button and type in `0.0.0.0/0` into the `Whitelist Entry` field.
-This will allow any user on the internet to connect to your database.

-> Unfortunately, we have to do it this way because heroku doesn't publish their IP addresses manually.

 #### Deploying to Heroku

-18. Push your code to Heroku remote.
+17. Push your code to Heroku remote.
 Because you are on the `solution` branch of the Todo App, you will need to run `$ git push heroku solution:master` in your terminal.
 This ensures that your most up-to-date code -- a.k.a. our `solution` branch is deployed.